kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 - Provide a rollout plan to implement this functionality in small increments and avoid the need to roll out a new API version

 ### Non-Goals
-- Define a new Spec API version
+- Define a new API version specification

 ## Proposal